ayitee/portfolio_blog/README.md

 ## What is this?

-This is V2 of my portfolio website, being built as we speak, with much needed cleaner looks AND CODE, though heavily inspired by Brittany Chiang's
+This is V2 of my portfolio website, being built as we speak, with much needed cleaner looks AND CODE, though heavily inspired by Brittany Chiang's.

 V3 Will feature a more personal and thought out look, less heavily impacted by inspirations, as this version serves the purpose of a temporary solution, with BTS season coming soon.